The Difference Between Data and Big Data Analytics

 Big data analytics takes advantage of advanced analytic techniques to analyze really big data sets that include structured, semi-structured and unstructured data, from various sources, and in different sizes from terabytes to zettabytes.

-it is possible to do link analysis to uncover the network of a given user.
+- Social network data.
+Unstructured text (comments, likes, etc.) from social network sites like Facebook, LinkedIn, Instagram, etc. is growing.
+It is even possible to do link analysis to uncover the network of a given user.